NavinBohara/student-performance-prediction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with proper attribution.
+See the [LICENSE](LICENSE) file for full license details.

 ---